paich64/C64MEGA65/FAQ.md

 ## 2) SD card errors

-Most SD card problems can be resolved by trying these three things:
+Most SD card problems can be resolved by considering these possible causes:

-1. Are you having an [HDMI backpowering problem](https://github.com/MJoergen/C64MEGA65/blob/master/FAQ.md#1-my-mega65-or-the-c64-core-is-behaving-somehow-weirdly)?
+1. Are you having an [HDMI back powering problem](https://github.com/MJoergen/C64MEGA65/blob/master/FAQ.md#1-my-mega65-or-the-c64-core-is-behaving-somehow-weirdly)?

-2. Is your card formatted as `FAT32`?
+2. Is your card formatted as something other than `FAT32`?

    Stick to `FAT32`.
 Don't use any improved or more modern version of file-system.
 On Windows and Linux it is normally quite straightforward to format an SD card as `FAT32`.
 If you are on a Mac, scroll down and read "Formatting SD cards on a Mac".

 3. Is your card larger than 32GB?

-4. Are you using a cheap noname card?
+4. Are you using a cheap no-name card?

 5. Please try to re-format your card and then copy everything on the card from scratch